shaheeneqbal/House-Price-Prediction-Model-Deployment-with-AWS/README.md

 ### License
 This project is licensed under the MIT License.
 Feel free to modify and use it as per your requirements.
 ### Conclusion
+The Machine Learning model and cloud computing enables real estate professionals, homeowners, and potential purchasers to make well-informed decisions based on data-driven projections.
+With the exponential growth of data and advancements in machine learning algorithms, the need for accurate house price predictions has become crucial in the real estate industry.
+Due to their reliance on manual computations and few data sources, traditional valuation methods frequently fall short of delivering precise predictions.
+The House Price Prediction Model overcomes these constraints by relying on a powerful machine learning model capable of analysing massive volumes of data and finding significant patterns.
+This solution opens up new opportunities for increased efficiency, improved decision-making, and better understanding of the housing market dynamics.